open-craft/ansible-playbooks/playbooks/roles/ocim/README.md

    story short this will make `forward-server-mail` explode when configuring postfix.
 Please temporarily add hostname mapping to your hosts if you need to, or just create an ansible ``hosts`` file.

-After deployment, the server doesn't run the instance manager automatically.
-You need to log in and run it manually inside a `screen` or `tmux` session:
+After deployment, the server runs inside a screen session.
+To restart it or to see the console output, you need to log in and attach to the screen session using `screen -r`.
+To detach again use the keyboard shortcut `C-a d`.

-1. SSH into your server.

-2. Start `screen`.

-3. Become the `www-data` user with `sudo -s -H -u www-data` and cd to `/var/www/opencraft`.

-4. Run the server and workers: `/var/www/.virtualenvs/opencraft/bin/exec make run WORKERS=5`

-5. Detach the `screen` session to log out again, leaving the server running.

 Show changes that would be applied to `.env` file
 -------------------------------------------------